The tax rates and bands for 2016 (for income earned in 2015) are set out below.

 |Number of Parts||Nil Imposition|

 The following table shows the same analysis for a single person, who would pay no income tax living on their own with an income no greater than €14,704.
+The table also shows their nil imposition threshold with dependants in the household.

 |Number of Parts||Nil Imposition|